-It’s been a while since the last full Harry Potter game released for consoles, but fortunately, we’ll soon get to play Hogwarts Legacy, an action RPG set in the Wizarding World.
+It’s been a while since the last full Harry Potter game was released for consoles, but fortunately, we’ll soon get to play Hogwarts Legacy, an action RPG set in the Wizarding World.
 Hogwarts Legacy is being developed by Avalanche Software (best known for the Disney Infinity series) and is being published by Warner Bros.
 Interactive under the Portkey Games label.
-It has been in the works for several years now, but despite that, details about the upcoming game are limited.
+It has been in the works for several years now, and up until recently, details about the upcoming game were limited.

 As part of the PS5 event in September 2020, we got a first look at a slew of games, one of which was Hogwarts Legacy.
 Its official reveal trailer (seen above) depicts the game’s tone and visual style and gives us a look at what to expect from the Hogwarts castle itself.
 One thing to note is that the trailer features only cinematics — and doesn’t actually show gameplay.
-Though, considering the game is still far from being complete, it isn’t necessarily unusual to only get a cinematic trailer at this point.
+Though, considering the game was still far from being complete at that time, it wasn’t unusual to only get a cinematic trailer at that point.

 The game’s official description per the trailer above is as follows:

 “Experience a new story set at Hogwarts in the 1800s.
 Your character is a student who holds the key to an ancient secret that threatens to tear the wizarding world apart.
 Make allies, battle Dark wizards, and decide the fate of the wizarding world.”